 The type of head is the most important consideration when choosing a safety razor.

-Still looking for more information on shaving razors for men?
+Still looking for more information on safety razors?
 Check out our frequently asked questions or reach out to our Grooming Experts.
 We’re happy to answer any questions you may have and help guide you to better shaving.